modish0161/tiger-world-maze/README.md

 1. Click **PLAY NOW** from the home screen
 2. Select your desired level
-3. Click anywhere on the maze to move your poo emoji character
+3. Click anywhere on the maze to move your tiger emoji character
-4. Collect all the food emojis (🌮, 🍕, 🍔, 🍩, etc.)
+4. Collect all the food emojis (🍗, 🍖, 🍔, 🥩, etc.)
 5. Reach the golden square to complete the level
 6. Beat your time and climb the leaderboard!